KDE/digikam-doc/right_sidebar/captions_view.rst

 Date and Time
 ~~~~~~~~~~~~~

 In the Date and Time section, which reflects the time of taking the photograph, you can change all values.
 From the date combo-box a calendar opens, and the time setting spin-box can also be written by directly typing the time.
-The dating is copied to the Exif 'Date and Time' field.
+The dating is copied to the Exif **Date and Time** field.
 If you need to change a number of images for their creating time & date, there is a more comfortable method available in Batch Queue Manager.
 This latter option can be found under :menuselection:`Image --> Adjust time & date...`.
 Select the images to be changed in the main view and call the tool.

 Labels
 ~~~~~~

 The Rating section displays a 0...5 star rating scheme that can be used in searches and sort orders.
-It can be applied by a single mouse click to the 5 stars in the sidebar or with a keyboard short-cut :kbd:`Ctrl+0...5`.
+It can be applied by a single mouse click to the 5 stars in the sidebar or with a keyboard shortcut :kbd:`Ctrl+0...5`.
 The rating from the sidebar is always applied to one image at a time.
 To rate a number of images, select them and pop-up the context menu (click with the right mouse button) to apply a common rating.

 The labels view allow to assign also the Color and the Pick tags that you can use in your workflow to classify items.